CMPUT301F23T03/BlackBox/README.md

 # BlackBox 📦

-An Android application for better inventory management.
+An Android application for better inventory management built in CMPUT 301 at UAlberta.